miklevin/MikeLev.in/_posts/2025-04-18-nixos-failed-to-install-bootloader.md

 sort_order: 5
 ---

-## Introductory Context
+## Introduction to NixOS Troubleshooting

 This article chronicles a technical troubleshooting session involving NixOS, a distinct Linux distribution known for its unique approach to system management.
 Unlike traditional systems, NixOS uses a declarative configuration model, meaning the entire system setup (packages, settings, services) is defined in configuration files.
 When the system is updated, NixOS builds a new, complete version of the system, referred to as a "generation."
 This allows users to easily switch between different system versions or roll back to a previous state if an update causes problems.

+## Understanding the Boot Process and Its Challenges

 A critical part of the boot process involves placing essential files, like the operating system kernel and an initial ramdisk (initrd), onto a special, often small, partition designated for booting (commonly the EFI System Partition or ESP).

+## The Problem: Full Boot Partition During Upgrade

 This article details a situation where this boot partition became completely full during a routine system upgrade, preventing the process from completing.
 It explores why the standard cleanup methods failed and the steps taken to diagnose and manually resolve a less common underlying issue related to leftover boot files.

 ---